substrate-system/mergeparty/README.md

 ### Backend

-You just need to export a class that extends the `MergeParty` class from this module.
+Just need to export a class that extends the `MergeParty` class from this module.

 See [./example_backend](./example_backend/).